Loans Pay Day logo

 Loans Pay Day Review

 One Nevada Credit Union is a Nevada-based credit union that provides financial services to members throughout the state.
-Their Advance Pay program is a short-term loan alternative designed to compete with traditional payday lenders by offering lower costs and more favorable terms.
+Their Advance Pay program is a short-term loan alternative designed to compete with traditional payday lenders by offering lower costs and more lower-cost listed terms.
 The program provides loans ranging from $100 to $1,500 with no application fees and direct deposit options that reduce the APR.

-What distinguishes Advance Pay is its transparent pricing structure, elimination of application fees, and particularly its military lending protections that comply with the Military Lending Act.
+What distinguishes Advance Pay is its listed pricing structure, elimination of application fees, and particularly its military lending protections that comply with the Military Lending Act.
 The company explicitly educates borrowers about debt traps inherent in payday lending, noting that borrowers average 8-13 payday loans per year and that nearly 60% of payday loans are renewals.
 One Nevada offers free financial counseling to help members avoid repeat borrowing cycles and explore alternative solutions.

 Services & Features